William Nyallau Badak

-William Nyallau Badak (born 22 July 1951) is a Malaysian politician who served as the Member of Parliament (MP) for Lubok Antu from March 2008 to May 2018.
-He is an independent in support for the ruling Gabungan Parti Sarawak (GPS) coalition and was a member of the opposition Parti Sarawak Bersatu (PSB) and of the Parti Rakyat Sarawak (PRS), a component party of the ruling Barisan Nasional (BN) coalition.
+William Nyallau Badak (22 July 1951 – 20 January 2025) was a Malaysian politician and judge who served as the Member of Parliament (MP) for Lubok Antu from March 2008 to May 2018.
+He was an independent in support for the Gabungan Parti Sarawak (GPS) coalition and was a member of the Parti Sarawak Bersatu (PSB) and the Parti Rakyat Sarawak (PRS), a former component party of the Barisan Nasional (BN) coalition.
 He was elected to Parliament in the 2008 election, replacing long-serving incumbent Jawah Gerang.
 Before entering Parliament, he was a Native Court judge.
 He joined PSB in 2019 after he was sacked from PRS on 22 April 2018 and dropped as a candidate in the 2018 general election.
-In 2021 Sarawak state election, he contested for the Batang Ai state seat as a PSB candidate but lost.
+In 2021 Sarawak state election, he contested the Batang Ai state seat as a PSB candidate but lost.
 On 8 November 2022, he left PSB and pledged his support for GPS.

+Death

+On 20 January 2025, William Nyallau died from heart complications at the Sarawak Heart Centre, Kota Samarahan, Sarawak, Malaysia at the age of 73.